jonathanstowe/CheckSocket/README.md

 ![Build Status](https://github.com/jonathanstowe/CheckSocket/workflows/CI/badge.svg)

-A very simple Raku function to test if a TCP socket is listening on a given address.
+A very simple Raku function to test if a TCP socket is listening on a given address or a UNIX domain socket on the specified path

 ## Description

-This module provides a very simple mechanism to determine whether something is listening on a TCP socket at the given port and address.
+This module provides a very simple mechanism to determine whether something is listening on a TCP socket at the given port and address, or UNIX domain socket at a specified path.
 This is primarly for the convenience of testing where there may be a dependency on an external network service.
 For example:

      use Test;
      use CheckSocket;